Nihonda/mycv/README.md

     I love developing front-end iOS application, communicating with back-end programmers, finding best approaches to build user-friendly, fast responding user interface.
 Including database architecture
     Due to regular change of Swift language (Swift 2.3, Swift3.1, Swift3.3 and Swift 4.1) it is critical to match changes and apply them to new releases of applications.
 Sometimes this work can be frustrating, but also very interesting.
 I love doing this work.
-    Also interested in developing and enhancing open-source iOS APIs, contributing to the open source community.<br />
+    Also interested in developing and enhancing open-source iOS APIs, contributing to the open source community.

 ### Among the apps you are currently using, which ones are you particularly interested in or using frequently? (web/smartphone apps are both acceptible; make sure to provide one frequently used app and what you have learned about in the last one year.)